Green tea may temporarily halt bad breath

 While the finding may be exciting, it is a little misleading.
-EGCg is an antioxidant that also acts as a microbicide, but research has shown that antibacterial substances cannot "cure" bad breath, since every single bacterium in the mouth cannot be eliminated.
+EGCg is an antioxidant that also acts as a microbicide, but research has shown that antibacterial substances cannot totally remove bad breath, since every single bacterium in the mouth cannot be totally obliterated.

 One of the best alternatives to sipping green tea for oral odor is to regularly rinse the palate with a specialty breath freshening mouthwash, especially one that is designed to neutralize VSCs and moisten the mouth.

 That is not to say that green tea does nothing for oral health.
 In the same study, scientists noted that about 100 micrograms of EGCg per milliliter of water (mcg/mL) slowed the growth of the bacteria Porphyromonas gingivalis.
-At a higher concentration - 187.5 mcg/mL - the EGCg found in green tea killed the species of microorganism.
+At a higher concentration - 187.5 mcg/mL - the EGCg found in green tea knocked out even more of the species of microorganism.

-P. gingivalis is one of the microbial strains responsible for gingivitis and periodontal disease, which are two common causes of halitosis.
+P. gingivalis is one of the microbial strains responsible for gingivitis and periodontal disease, which are related to the production of halitosis.
 Individuals with periodontitis are at special risk for oral odor, since the disease causes dental roots to rot, leading to tooth loss and advanced decay.